vapor/docs/3.0/docs/getting-started/hello-world.md

 ## Build & Run

 You should now have Xcode open and running.
-Select the [run scheme](xcode.md#run) from the scheme menu, then click the play button.
+Select the [run scheme](xcode.md#run) from the scheme menu and My Mac from devices, then click the play button.

 You should see the terminal pop up at the bottom of the screen.